Yuelioi/docs.yuelili.com/src/content/docs/en/ai-scripting/jsobjref/TabStopInfo.md

+---
+title: TabStopInfo
+---
 # TabStopInfo

 `app.activeDocument.textFrames[index].paragraphs[index].paragraphAttributes.tabStops`

 #### Description

-Information about the alignment, position, and other details for a tab stop in a [ParagraphAttributes](./ParagraphAttributes.md) object.
+Information about the alignment, position, and other details for a tab stop in a [ParagraphAttributes](.././ParagraphAttributes) object.

 ---